Ebright Creek Park Time Line

 SEPA rules require that agencies consider environmental information (impacts, alternatives, and mitigation) before committing to a particular course of action (WAC 197-11-055(2)(c).

-contracted for detail design work in an amount not to exceed $199,882.00 on
+The city had contracted for detail design work in an amount not to exceed $199,882.00 on January 21, 2003 with no environmental review.

 SEPA rules encourage public involvement in decisions (WAC 197-11-030(2)(f).